 Cheeks – If you are having issues with acne on your cheeks, it may indicate a respiratory issue.
 If you are a smoker or have allergies, you may notice some fine, broken capillaries or clogged pores.
 It can clear up if you quit smoking and begin an antihistamine regimen.
 If that is not a problem for you, you may need to get your teeth checked.
 It can sometimes indicate a deeper issue like gingivitis.
 Or, something easy, like not flossing or brushing enough.

 Eyes – Dark Circles.
 Just like the ears, they are connected to the kidneys.
-To help lighten those dark circles you can just start drinking a lot more water and cleaning up your diet.
+To help lighten those dark circles you can just start drinking a lot more water and cleaning up your diet (avoid these 4 diet mistakes).

 Nose – Your nose indicates how your blood pressure is doing.
 If your nose is red or inflamed, it could indicate that your blood pressure is higher than normal.